cesargb/laravel-logs-rotate/README.md

 * [#8](https://github.com/cesargb/laravel-logs-rotate/issues/8) While the file is being rotated, any record of another process may be lost.

-## Contributions
+## Contributing

-All contributions are welcome.
+Any contributions are welcome.

 ## License